-After the failure of the secular and political ideologies, Orthodox Christianity was left as the most convenient and useful source for national, political emancipation for Russians.
+After the failure of the secular and political ideologies, Orthodox Christianity was left as the most convenient and useful source of national, political emancipation for Russians.
 With its mystical character and turbulent history, the Russian Orthodox Church has been exceptional for centuries.
 Moreover, Russia was traditionally a state with its own, independent, national religion.
 Here we may add also the fact that the greatest Russian writers, Tolstoy and Dostoyevsky, were both passionate Christians.
 Solzhenitsyn, the prisoner of Gulag and renowned anti-communist dissident, was a Christian, too.
 He was the one who famously said, “Men have forgotten God.
 That is why all this [the Bolshevik revolution and, for the same reason, the post-communist destruction] happened.”

 Patriotism rooted in Christianity is the ideological solution that Putin has found to legitimize his authority and re-build the country.
 This probably does not mean that the president, a former KGB officer, has suddenly repented and became a Christian.
 It should rather mean that Putin proved to be a pragmatic politician, who re-discovered the potential and the power of the Russian Pravoslavie (the "right worship") with all related to it national mythologies: the Orthodox mysticism and spiritualism, the idea of the Third Rome, the mystification of Russian geography, and the idea of the Euroasian civilization.
 It should be noted that in his politics, Putin did not (and could not) adopt the humanistic philosophy of Tolstoy and Dostoyevsky, nor the core principles of Christianity.
 He was not and will not become a "Christian democrat."
 He turned for inspiration and ideological support to more convenient sources, one of them: an obscure 20th century thinker and publicist, the Russian émigré Ivan Ilyin.